Start Date: 1/10/2018 7:45 AM EST

 Join us early for an opportunity to meet new people!

-Teresa Burke Wright, Jackson Lewis, Washington, D.C.
+Teresa Burke Wright and Amanda Vaccaro, Jackson Lewis, Washington, D.C.
 Region office

 Ms. Wright was the Litigation Manager of the Washington, D.C. office, one of the Firm’s largest offices, from 2005 until 2014.
 As the Litigation Manager, she served as the office’s local expert on litigation questions, monitored litigation trends, educated the D.C. office attorneys on developments in workplace litigation, and assigned and tracked litigation within the office, while managing her own caseload.